 CO4: Design data warehouses and will have the ability to apply acquired knowledge for understanding data and select suitable methods for data analysis.

-Purpose, Advantages and Disadvantages of DBMS: Data Models, Schemas and Instances, DBMS Architecture and Data Independence, Types of DBMS-Hierarchical, Network, Relational, Object-Oriented and Object Relational.
+Purpose, Advantages and Disadvantages of DBMS: Data Models, Schemas and Instances, DBMS Architecture and Data Independence, Types of Data Models in DBMS-Hierarchical, Network, Relational, Object-Oriented data model.

 Unit 2: ER-Model